ramesaliyev/hello-erlang/README.md

 - erlang doesn't allow default arguments in functions
 - erlang is built on the notion that a failure in one of the components should not affect the whole system
 - every erlang term can be compared to any other
-- erlang is a non-pure functional language, there are side effects, like registering process names.
+- erlang is a functional but not a pure functional language, there are side effects, like registering process names.
 </details>
 <details>
   <summary><strong>sayings</strong></summary><br>

-- walking on water and developing software from a specification are easy if both are frozen.
+- Walking on water and developing software from a specification are easy if both are frozen. - *Edward V. Berard*
+- Some people, when confronted with a problem, think “I know, I’ll use regular expressions."
+Now they have two problems. - *Jamie Zawinski*
 </details>

 ## basic data types